Overcoming Joint Intractability with Lossless Hierarchical Speculative Decoding: Experiments

-\textbf{Multi-draft.}~To demonstrate the advantage of HSD, we compare it with token-wise speculative decoding in a multi-draft setting.
+\textbf{Multi-draft.}~To demonstrate the compatibility of HSD, we compare it with token-wise verificaiton in a multi-draft setting.
 For simplicity---and without loss of generality---we adopt Recursive Reject Sampling (RRS) with replacement~\citep{yang2024multi} as the baseline for its scalability and independence from complex tree attention mechanisms.
 Notably, since it is not straightforward to extend blockwise verification to the multi-draft setup, we omit it from our comparison.
 We evaluated multi-draft generation with 11 candidate drafts in Table~\ref{tab:multi}, and HSD yields an average 5.9\% improvement in Block Efficiency and 4.7\% improvement in Decoding Speed over token-wise decoding.
-These results further underscore the strong potential of HSD to improve performance when combined with complementary or orthogonal techniques.

 \textbf{Ablation on Temperature.}~We conduct a systematic evaluation of sampling temperature's effect on decoding efficiency, with $t \in \{0.6, 0.8, 1.0\}$ (Table~\ref{tab:ablation}(a)).
 HSD consistently outperforms other approaches across all temperature settings, demonstrating its robustness to temperature variations.